jjmojojjmojo/random_quote/README.rst

 random_quote
 ============

-A simple (but not trivial) example application for a blog post about git branching and writing tests with pytest.
+A simple (but not trivial) example application for a `blog post about git branching and writing tests with pytest <https://jjmojojjmojo.github.io/branching-git-with-pytest.html>`__.

 Basic Setup
 ===========